yuanqing/load-google-maps-api/README.md

 Returns a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 - **Fulfilled** if loading was successful.
 The fulfilled callback is passed the `google.maps` object.
+If `loadGoogleMapsApi` is called multiple times on a page, the fulfilled callback will be passed the previously-loaded `google.maps` object.
 - **Rejected** if we weren&rsquo;t able to load the Google Maps API after `options.timeout`.

 See [Usage](#usage).